Looking back to envision a thriving BedStuy

 We did our research and noticed some big gaps in information about BedStuy in the 80s and 90s.
 To fill those gaps we invited long time residents and information holders of BedStuy to share stories about our beloved neighborhood.
 They shared the 'tea' as and gave advice on how the past could illuminate a bright future for BedStuy.

 Where can we go from here?
 This arts based workshop winvited and intergenrational group of folks newer to the neighborhood to digest the insight learned through the previous phases to help us fish out the lessons and discover how we can use that information to shape the future.
 Through dance, writing, and drawing we imagined future BedStuy and what part we could play in manifesting that future.

-This project was made possible through The Neighborhood Project with 651Arts in partnership with LifeWellness Center.
-Kendra J. Ross is a 2020 Resident Artist of The Neighborhood Project.
-It is also supported by GREEN / ARTS LIVE NYC which is made possible with support from New York Community Trust and Con Edison’s Arts Al Fresco Series, administered by City Parks Foundation in collaboration with the Horticultural Society of New York, New Yorkers for Culture & Arts, NYC Department of Transportation, OpenCultureWORKS, and Street Lab.
-This project is supported by The Laundromat Project through the Bed-Stuy Create & Connect Fund.
+Creative production by PMMDC.
+This project was made possible through The Neighborhood Project with 651Arts in partnership with LifeWellness Center and The Laundromat Project through the Bed-Stuy Create and Connect Fund.
+Kendra J. Ross was a 2020 Resident Artist of The Neighborhood Project and a 2022 BedStuy Artist in Residence with the Laundromat Project.
+The Sankofa Residency is also supported by GREEN / ARTS LIVE NYC which is made possible with support from New York Community Trust and Con Edison’s Arts Al Fresco Series, administered by City Parks Foundation in collaboration with the Horticultural Society of New York, New Yorkers for Culture & Arts, NYC Department of Transportation, OpenCultureWORKS, and Street Lab.